csswizardry/csswizardry.github.com/_posts/2026-08-17-when-safaris-ignore-cache-ignored-cache-control.md

 ignore its own cache could also make it ignore what the page had already said about caching.

-That is exactly the kind of distinction that keeps caching interesting long after any sensible person would have moved on.
+That is exactly the kind of thing that keeps caching interesting interesting to me long after any sensible person would have moved on!